Whelpley/gethuman-chatbot/README.md

 A Node.js interface for accessing GetHuman's customer service contacts database through chat platforms.
 Currently supporting Slack and Facebook Messenger.

-*(Readme currently incomplete)*

 ## Using The Existing Bots

-Without any software installation or coding, you may interact with these bots in their deployed versions:
+Without any software installation or coding, you will soon be able to interact with these bots in their deployed versions, once they are approved for public usage from Slack and Facebook.

-### Slack
+#### Slack

-To install the GetHuman Bot on your own Slack Team:

-*(Coming soon!)*

-* Join Slack, and either create a new Team, or have admin access to an existing team.
-* Visit the installation landing page at gethuman.com [coming soon!] .
-* Click on the "Add to Slack" Button, and choose the Slack channel you wish the bot to live in.
-* After successful installation, invoke the slash command by typing "/gethuman", followed by the name of the company you want information for, in the channel you have installed the bot.
+*Coming soon!*

-### Facebook Messenger
+#### Facebook Messenger

-Bot currently awaiting approval from Facebook, will post instructions when ready.
+*Coming soon!*

 ## Getting Started with Your Own Bot